Skip to main content

 TECHNICAL GUIDE

-Everything about jockey pumps: role in fire protection systems, sizing (1% of main pump flow per NFPA 20), setpoints and applicable standards.
+Everything about jockey pumps: role in fire protection systems, sizing by design practice (~1% of main pump flow), setpoints and NFPA 20 / NBR 16704 standards.

 Quick answer